 Choosing the Best Great Barrier Reef Liveaboard for you is easier said than done.

-There’s nearly a dozen scuba diving liveaboards in Australia to pick from and they’re all very different from eachother.
-Factors like price, trip length, facilities and overall vibe; vary massively between them.
+There’s half a dozen options to pick from and they’re all very different from eachother!
+Factors like price, diver experience required, facilities and overall vibe; vary massively.

 When it comes to working out which is going to be your best great barrier reef liveaboard, you have three options:

-These liveaboards tour some of the most remote and beautiful marine locations around the continent such as Ningaloo Reef and Rowley Shoals, which are even more remote and less frequented by the Great Barrier Reef, with coral reefs and marine biodiversity that easily rival it.
-You can read more about these locations in the info section below.
+These liveaboards tour some of the most remote and beautiful dive destinations of the entire continent; indeed areas that are far less frequented than the Great Barrier Reef and yet with coral reefs and marine biodiversity to easily rival it:

 Located in the Coral Sea off the coast of Queensland, Australia, the great barrier reef is the largest coral reef system in the world.